wdeasy/php_byoc_data/README.md

-# php_byoc_data
-prints out sorted byoc data using php
+## Synopsis

+This script reads the byoc json and prints the sorted result.

+## Usage

+php byoc.php